 What is the Strongest Poison?

-When biologists eliminated the entire rat populations on South Georgia Island they decided to use 200 tons of brodifacoum.
+When biologists eliminated the entire rat populations on South Georgia Island, they used 200 tons of brodifacoum.
 That’s a pretty solid product recommendation.

 The trick is to find a product that your rats will eat.